 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The whole school uses a 'dyslexia-friendly' approach to teaching and learning, where differentiated teaching and outcomes are used to ensure the progress of all students.
 The lessons are carefully planned to include clear stages, regular progress checks and different learning styles.
-Different level groupings are identified for each class.
-Preferred learning styles are used.
+Pupils are assessed to ensure learning is matched to their individual entry point Preferred learning styles are used.
 Learning Objectives are displayed and shared with all pupils.
 Differentiated Success Criteria are shared.
 Students' work is regularly marked and appropriate feedback is given.
 Literacy/Numeracy is a priority for all staff: Key vocabulary and key terms should be displayed and discussed.
 Alternative ways of recording are used.
-Class based staff share information and lesson plans to ensure that students with SEND have targeted support and provision.
+Class based staff share information to ensure that students with SEND have targeted support and provision.
 Class based staff work with small groups to: ensure understanding facilitate learning foster independence keep students on task.
-Independent student learning is supported by the use of technology.
-Special examination arrangements are put in place for internal and external tests and examinations (readers scribes etc).
+Extend their learning further Independent student learning is supported by the use of technology.
+Special support arrangements are put in place for internal and external tests (readers scribes etc).
 Personalised and highly differentiated work is provided enabling independent learning.
-One-to-one support is in place for students who need more intensive support, e.g. for those with physical disabilities, sensory loss, speech and language difficulties, autism, severe literacy difficulties/dyslexia etc. Outreach from special schools requested for advice on teaching and learning.
-E.g CDC.
+One-to-one support is in place for students who need more intensive support, e.g. for those with physical disabilities, sensory difficulties, speech and language difficulties, autism, severe literacy difficulties/dyslexia etc. Advice from external agencies special schools requested and provision adapted accordingly Personalised learning and timetables are in place to support those who need it